ceos-org/ceos-ard/requirements/README.md

 - `metadata`: Placeholder for future use.
 - `legacy`: A temporary way to refer to the old requirement numbers in the combined SAR and/or Optical PFS.
 Set to `null` if not applicable.

+todo: Remove goal/threshold from requirements and make each part a separate requirement where the requirements.yaml in the PFS can then choose whether a requirement is goal or threshold.

 ## Markdown

 The flavor of Markdown that is implemented here has some additional features.